Sunday, January 24, 2016

 Words & music - Richard O'Brien & Richard Hartley.
 Sung by Cast

-This not-really sequel to the insanely successful The Rocky Horror Picture Show has grown on me a bit lately (especially in these reality TV times), but I thought it was a huge disappointment when I first saw it.
-I did however love much of the music, most favorably the title tune which rocks, harmonizes, is catchy as hell, and a great deal of fun.
+This not-really sequel to the insanely successful The Rocky Horror Picture Show has grown on me a bit lately (especially in these reality TV times), but I thought of it was a huge disappointment when I first saw it.
+I did, however, love much of the music, most favorably the title tune, which rocks, harmonizes, is catchy as hell, and is a great deal of fun.
 A rollicking ensemble song punctuated by the "Shock Treatment" lyric pause/hook.

 20.